bldl/array-grouping-impl-tutorial/Modules/Module 4/Module4.md

 # **4.2** How to test a feature

-Tests are usefull to test if some previous functionality is broken by new additions, or to test a newly written implementation.
+Tests provide quick and simple functionality to test if previously implemented parts of the specification breaks when new code is added.

-Whether or not to implement tests before or after a part of the implementation of _Array Grouping_ is up to the implementor, however tests are mandatory.
+Whether or not to implement tests before or after a part of the implementation of _Array Grouping_ is up to the implementor, however tests are mandatory for every new addition to EcmaScript.

-General guide to writing tests for a new feature in SpiderMonkey:

-A general way to implement tests for a feature in SpiderMonkey, is to make a test for every line in the specification where one could imagine that something could break or behave unexpected.

 # **4.3** How to implement a test

-Imagine some imaginary proposal for EcmaScript, the proposal is as follows:
+Imagine some proposal for Ecma-262, the proposal is as follows:
 ```
 Array.prototype.one([,thisArg])
 1. return 1